smnookin/smnookin.github.io/_posts/2013-08-11-letting-go-what-should-medicine-do-when-it-can-t-save-your-life.md

 ![generic hospital pic](http://upload.wikimedia.org/wikipedia/commons/thumb/5/57/Hospital_room_ubt.jpeg/320px-Hospital_room_ubt.jpeg)
 In a 2010 _New Yorker_ piece, physician-journalist <a href="http://www.newyorker.com/reporting/2010/08/02/100802fa_fact_gawande?currentPage=all" target="_blank">**Gawande** asked when doctors should stop treating their patients</a>.
-"'Is she dying?' one of the sisters asked me," he wrote.
-"I didn’t know how to answer. ...
-In the past few decades, medical science has rendered obsolete centuries of experience, tradition, and language about our mortality, and created a new difficulty for mankind: how to die."
+"In the past few decades," he wrote, "medical science has rendered obsolete centuries of experience, tradition, and language about our mortality, and created a new difficulty for mankind: how to die."